Ginny McSwain

-Ginny McSwain is an American voice director, voice actress, casting director, and television producer.
+Ginny McSwain is an American voice director, voice actress and casting director.

 Life and career

 McSwain graduated from Stephens College in 1974, before moving to Los Angeles.
 She has worked as casting director on numerous projects for Hanna-Barbera, including The All-New Scooby and Scrappy-Doo Show, The Kwicky Koala Show and The Smurfs.
 McSwain's first job as voice director was for the English-language version of Lucky Luke.
 She won a 2006 Daytime Emmy for The Batman and subsequently a 2010 and 2011 Emmy for Fanboy & Chum Chum.

 Among her most well-known animation productions are The Adventures of Jimmy Neutron: Boy Genius, My Little Pony, CatDog, the Pajama Sam computer games, Bump in the Night, and Goof Troop.

-In 2013, McSwain voice directed Transformers: Rescue Bots, Randy Cunningham: 9th Grade Ninja and Gravity Falls.
+In 2013, McSwain voice directed Transformers: Rescue Bots, Randy Cunningham: 9th Grade Ninja and Gravity Falls where she voiced Dr. McSwain in the former.

-Since 2016, she is the voice director for the Netflix animated series Spirit Riding Free.
-She casting and voice directing If You Give a Mouse a Cookie and The Rocketeer.
+From 2015 to 2021 and 2019 to 2020 respectively, she cast and voice directed If You Give a Mouse a Cookie and The Rocketeer.
+In 2017, she was the voice director for the first three episodes of the Netflix animated series Spirit Riding Free where she was replaced by Katie McWane.